hlcbump/Python-Selenium-Web-Scrapper/README.md

    - ✍ **Author**
 4. Stores the extracted data in a Pandas DataFrame.
 5. Saves the results in a CSV file (`news.csv`).
+6. Updates Google Sheets with the extracted data.

 ---